-There are several legitimate reasons why a product squad structure might not make sense for your organization.
+There are several legitimate reasons why product squads might not make sense for your organization.
 I’ll discuss those below, along with the reasons it might indeed be a way to improve your product development.

 But first, let’s take a step back to discuss how we got here.
 How and why has the process of product management and development evolved?

-From Waterfall to Agile to Squads (or Maybe Not)
+From Waterfall to Agile to Product Squads (or Maybe Not)

 Waterfall is a very linear approach to creating products.
 Much of the work is done upfront, with product managers working in a clear sequence of steps.
 First, they plan, design and document essentially everything they can think of with regard to what will be needed for their product’s development.
 When that is complete, they hand off this documentation to their developers for execution.

 And although it is still popular in some larger software organizations — primarily because it allows for strict deadlines and managerial controls — waterfall has several drawbacks.